- KAZAKHSTAN ||

 4) Where to Stay in Almaty and Accommodations in Almaty

 For semi-long-term (2 weeks+), we used Airbnb to snag a pretty good deal.
 For under 30 euros a night, we found a basic flat with a fabulous, panoramic view of the business district and the mountains.
 This is without a doubt much more expensive than what locals will pay, but it came with everything we needed plus above average internet speed (often clocking in at 50 MB/s).
-Make sure to check on the internet speed with the host, as it isn't a country yet renowned for its Wi-Fi speeds.

-We cannot recommend more the Almaly district, nearby Abay Avenue and Furmanov Avenue.
+We recommend the Almaly district, nearby Abay Avenue and Furmanov Avenue.
 It has everything you need in walking distance - like gyms, restaurants (including Soviet-style stolovayas -- more on that later), vibey parks, etc.

 Our view from our Almaty AirBnb

-4) Stock up on the necessary apps to make moving around the city easier
+5) Stock up on the necessary apps to make moving around the city easier

-You won't need too many apps here, but the essential ones are Yandex (Яндекс) Taxi and Maps.
+You won't need too many apps here, but the essential ones are Yandex (Яндекс) Taxi and Yandex Maps.
 We found out about these after arriving here, and never actually downloaded the iOS versions of them, as our App Store would not allow us.

 Nonetheless, you can get away with googling either Yandex Taxi or Yandex Maps and then saving the site (they are progressive web apps (PWAs)) as icons on your phone for easy access.